jeronstone/enes100-otv/Main/README.md

 ## Classes

 The project's code has been set up to be object oriented.
 Our main object classes are:

 **ArmServo**, which represents the servo that lowers and raises the arm of our OTV.
 **Propulsion**, which represents our Dual HBridge Motorcontoller.
 **Sensors**, which represents our main senors, incuding our ultrasonic sensor, reed switch, and duty cycle reading.
 **MissionHelper**, a wrapper for the Enes100 object.
 The wrapper was needed to make this project easily object oriented.

+**Main.ino** is where the Arduino setup() and loop() functions are located.
+In that file is where all of our mission and navigation code is.

 ### ArmServo.cpp